-Anyone who has purchased GPS Tracker knows that there are 3 types of trackers.
-Includes wired GPS devices, wireless GPS devices, and OBD tracking devices.
-Perhaps more people know about wired and wireless devices.
-I don’t know about OBD Tracker.
+Anyone who has purchased a GPS tracker knows that there are 3 types of trackers, including hardwired GPS devices, wireless GPS devices, and OBD tracking devices.
+Perhaps many people know about wired and wireless devices, however, they don’t know more about OBD Tracker.

 What is an OBD port?

 OBD is a program on a vehicle.
 Since the 1980s, many automobile manufacturers have begun to equip OBD with automobiles.
 OBD-II appeared in the 1990s.
-By 1996, all vehicles in the US market were forced to equip with OBD-II.
+By 1996, all vehicles in the US market were forced to be equipped with OBD-II.

 It monitors the status of the exhaust gas treatment system at any time.
-Alerts will issue as soon as they are found to cause excessive emissions.
+Alerts will be issued as soon as they are found to cause excessive emissions.
 This system can also record fault information.
 Let the maintenance personnel quickly determine the fault location.

 Today, the vehicle’s OBD port can be used with the GPS tracker.
 Suitable for owners who want to track the vehicle.

 What is the difference between an OBD Tracker and a wired Tracker?

 The OBD GPS Tracker is installed directly in the vehicle’s onboard diagnostic port.
 Plug and play.
 Wired GPS Tracker is usually installed behind the dashboard.
 Hardwiring with ignition, power, and ground.
 This is the most fundamental difference between the two.
 Both Trackers have their own advantages.
 What are the advantages and disadvantages of their respective differences?
 Let me say below:

 Wired Tracker can be installed in a hidden location.
 And it will not hinder the driver and passengers.
 It can also collect data that the sending OBD device may not be able to receive.
 It can also be used in any vehicle.
 Like private cars, trucks, trucks, etc. The disadvantage is that it is more difficult to install.
 Some systems involve vehicles.
 People who don’t know will not install at all.
 Only professionals can install it.
 This is another fee.